sr-murthy/continuedfractions/docs/sources/getting-started.rst

 .. note::

-   There are also two "wrapper" functions for computing left- and right-mediants - :py:func:`~continuedfractions.lib.left_mediant` and :py:func:`~continuedfractions.lib.right_mediant` - but these just call :py:func:`~continuedfractions.lib.mediant`.
+   There are also two "wrapper" functions for computing left- and right-mediants - :py:func:`~continuedfractions.lib.left_mediant` and :py:func:`~continuedfractions.lib.right_mediant` - which are partial bindings of :py:func:`~continuedfractions.lib.mediant`.

 .. _getting-started.package-structure.continuedfractions_continuedfraction: